tldr-pages/tldr/pages/common/az-logout.md

 # az logout

-> Logout to remove access to Azure subscriptions.
+> Logout from an Azure subscriptions.
 > More information: <https://docs.microsoft.com/cli/azure/logout>.

 - Logout from the active account: